A physics-based model of swarming jellyfish: Methods

+with a frequency $\omega_j({\cal A}_j)$.
+Additionally, the oscillator reacts to external perturbations according to a phase coupling function $H_j(.)$.}

-The oscillatory movement of the bell is modelled by a phase oscillator \cite{petkoski2012kuramoto,rodrigues2016kuramoto, o2017oscillators,winfree1980geometry}.
-We allow the natural frequency of the bell to vary according to the activity level ${\cal A}$.
+We allow the natural frequency of the bell oscillations to vary according to the activity level ${\cal A}$.
 In order to mimic this coupling, we use the response function:

-which yields a quasi-linear response at small $X$ (${\cal R} \sim {a\over b} X$) and a typical saturation behaviour at large $X$ (${\cal R} \sim a$).
-The saturation is assumed to be due to physiological limitations of the jellyfish.
-Generally ${\cal R}$ resembles a nonlinear activation function, commonly associated with responses in large neuronal networks and employed in machine learning \cite{karlik2011performance}.
-The resulting natural frequency response is:
+{Here, $a$ and $b$ are the generic parameters of the response to be set later, and $S$ is a stimulus that evokes the response.
+Generally, ${\cal R}$ resembles a nonlinear activation function, commonly associated with dynamics in large neuronal networks and employed in machine learning \cite{karlik2011performance}.
+The reason for this widespread use is that $\mathcal{R}$ mimics a quasi-linear response at small stimuli (${\cal R} \sim {a\over b} S$) and a saturation behavior at large stimuli (${\cal R}\sim a$), typical for physiological limitations in biological systems (see Fig.\ref{fig: couplings} panel (a)).} The resulting natural frequency response is defined as:

 where $\omega_{j,0}$ is the natural frequency of an agent in an inactive state.
-In this study we fix $\omega_{j,0}=\omega_0=1.2$\ Hz \cite{malul2019levantine} for all agents.
-Since the bell frequency in several species can depend on the size of jellyfish, future experimental work is needed to determine the evolution of its distribution for different species during different seasons \cite{el2020modelling}.
-Moreover, we seek to allow for a maximal physiological frequency response which we expect to be present when jellyfish escapes its predators.
-Thus, we fix the frequency response parameter to $f_\omega=0.75$ \cite{hansson1995behavioural}.
-We use a single type of response function, Eq.~\eqref{eq: response}, throughout this study both due to the lack of experimental data and in order to simplify our model.
+In this study we fix $\omega_{j,0}=\omega_0=1.2 \text{ rad\ s}^{-1}$ \cite{malul2019levantine,titelman2006feeding} for all agents.
+Since the bell oscillation frequency in several species can depend on the size of jellyfish, future experimental work is needed to determine the evolution of its distribution for different species during different seasons \cite{el2020modelling}.
+Moreover, we seek to allow for a maximal physiological frequency response which we expect to observe when jellyfish escapes its predators.
+Thus, we fix the frequency response parameter to $f_{\varphi}=0.75$ \cite{hansson1995behavioural}.
+We use a single type of response function, Eq.~\eqref{eq: response}, throughout this study both, due to the lack of experimental data and in order to simplify our model.
 We expect however, that based on future observations, a variety of response functions will be required, similar to paradigmatic models of computational neuroscience \cite{morris1981voltage,hodgkin1952quantitative}.

-Any phase response due to the presence of adjacent agents and their bell oscillations should be represented by the phase coupling function $H_j$ in Eq.~\eqref{eq swarming jelly} \cite{rosenblum2022synchronization,rosenblum2001phase,pikovsky2001synchronization}.
-Due to the lack of observations and for the sake of simplicity we set $H_j = 0$, and leave its construction from data as a future task.